dnonatar/Sequoia/README.md

 https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en

 To start the visualization:
-1. Place current.html into the same directory as the data folder from the previous step
+1. Place current.html into the same directory as the output folder from the previous step
 2. Open the Web Server from Chrome
-3. In the Web Server, click at CHOOSE FOLDER and select the directory that you place the data and current.html
+3. In the Web Server, click at CHOOSE FOLDER and select the directory that you place the output folder and current.html
 4. open the Web Server URL and click current.html

 ## Demo